Part of "upstairs" gully

 Another option is to walk left from the base of Bob's Wall and find a gully that rises up and right.
 You'll come in contact with Out of Tolerance first.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Upper Tier:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Upper Tier:

 Featured Route For Upper Tier